Event recording

 A national scale-up of the most effective parenting programmes is needed.
 If these parenting programmes reached the 20% of children who have the highest needs, this could result in 8,000 more children in England each year being on track with their development by the time they start school – a substantial contribution toward the government’s opportunity mission target.

-Join us on Tuesday 22 July 12:00-13:00 BST to hear about our new analysis of the market for parenting interventions.
-We’ll highlight the need for a concentrated effort to strengthen the market of parenting support, and recommendations on how to do so.
+On Tuesday 22 July 12:00-13:00 BST we explored our recent analysis of the market for parenting interventions.
+We highlighted the need for a concentrated effort to strengthen the market of parenting support, and provided recommendations on how to do so.

-Our event chair Louise Bazalgette, Deputy Director for Nesta’s fairer start mission will then invite responses from our panel of experts including Donna Molloy, Deputy Chief Executive at Foundations and Eleanor Ireland, Programme Head of Education at Nuffield Foundation.
-This will be followed by an audience Q&A where you will have the opportunity to put your questions to our panel.
+The event was chaired by Louise Bazalgette, Deputy Director for Nesta’s fairer start mission.
+We then heard from a panel of experts including Donna Molloy, Deputy Chief Executive at Foundations, Eleanor Ireland, Programme Head of Education at Nuffield Foundation, and Dr Caroline White, Founder and Director of Invest in Play.
+This was then followed by an audience Q&A.

-This online event is for early years policymakers, funders, local authorities, intervention developers and those in the charitable sector who specialise in early childhood development.
-You’ll gain valuable takeaways for developing, delivering and commissioning effective parenting support which you can apply to your work.
+This online event was for early years policymakers, funders, local authorities, intervention developers and those in the charitable sector who specialise in early childhood development.
+Attendees gained valuable takeaways for developing, delivering and commissioning effective parenting support which could be applied to their work.